University of Western Brittany

-The University of Western Brittany (Université de Bretagne-Occidentale; UBO) is a French university, located in Brest, in the Academy of Rennes.
+The University of Western Brittany (Université de Bretagne-Occidentale; UBO; Skol-Veur Breizh-Izel) is a French university, located in Brest, in the Academy of Rennes.
 On a national scale, in terms of graduate employability, the university oscillates between 18th and 53rd out of 69 universities depending on fields of study.
 Overall, the university is ranked 12th out of 76 universities in France.

 Location

 The University of Western Brittany is in Brittany, on the north-western coast of France.
 It is a multicampus university, with the main site in Brest and satellite campuses in Quimper and Morlaix.

 Brest is an hour from Paris by air, or four hours by train.

 Brest is one of the world's marine science capitals and is home to 60% of French marine researchers, as well as several major organizations such as IFREMER and IPEV.
 The city is also famous for its sailing activities.
 Brittany's economic development is driven by the agri-food, health, and telecommunications sectors.